-With property prices falling, your off-the-plan apartment could be worth less than the sale price, making it hard to get a mortgage.
+When property prices fall, your off-the-plan apartment could be worth less than the sale price, making it hard to get a mortgage.

 Now your bank will only agree to lend you 90% of the property's current value, or $594,000.
 But you owe the developer the full amount you agreed to in 2017, meaning you're short by $36,000.

-This scary hypothetical scenario is becoming increasingly common.
-In February 2019 45% of new apartments in Sydney and Melbourne ended up being valued lower on completion than they were originally purchased for.
+This is a pretty scary hypothetical scenario.
+And back in February 2019 it was fairly common.
+45% of new apartments in Sydney and Melbourne ended up being valued lower on completion than they were originally purchased for.

 You should also talk to your conveyancer or solicitor, who would have helped you with the initial contract and likely understands your legal options better than you do.
 Talk to them before making any decisions.

-"It is always worth asking your solicitor if there is a way out of the contract," said Yardney.
+"It is always worth asking your solicitor if there is a way out of the contract," says property expert Michael Yardney.

-"Obviously the strongest risk-mitigant is to have a finance clause on the contract," said Bakos.
+"Obviously the strongest risk-mitigant is to have a finance clause on the contract," says Bakos.
 "But this is very rare and almost never accepted by any developer."